jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - **ASREPRoast**: ASREPRoast identifies users that don’t have Kerberos preauthentication enabled
   - **Kerberoasting**: kerberoasting collects encrypted ticket-granting service (TGS) tickets

-- 3.7.13 Ransomeware
+- 3.7.13 Ransomware
   - **Ransomware**: a type of malware that weaponizes cryptography
-    - using many of the same techniques as other types of malware, ransomware gens an encryption key, and encrypts critical files
+    - using many of the same techniques as other types of malware, ransomware generates an encryption key, and encrypts critical files
     - this encryption renders the data inaccessible to the authorized user or anyone else other than the malware author
-    - often threatening to publicly release sensitive data if ransome is not paid
+    - often threatening to publicly release sensitive data if ransom is not paid
-    - 2020 study, 56% of orgs suffered a ransomware attack, 27% of orgs who reported an attack chose to pay, on average ~$1.1m
     - seek legal advice prior to engaging with ransomware authors
   - Countermeasures:
     - regular, offline backups